ECHO vs Predator

 Is Predator more reliable than ECHO?

-Predator holds a Tier C reliability rating (60 out of 100), which is one tier above ECHO's Tier D rating (54 out of 100).
-This gives Predator a modest edge in brand-level reliability.
+Predator holds a Tier C reliability rating (60 out of 100) while ECHO sits at Tier D (54 out of 100).
+This gives Predator a modest edge in brand-level reliability, though neither brand reaches the upper tiers.